Pik-Fix: Restoring and Colorizing Old Photos: Experiments

 \subsubsection{Quantitative Comparison}

 Table~\ref{table:quan-result} compares Pik-Fix and the other models' performances on two public datasets under two scenarios: DIV2K without degradation, Pascal VOC without degradation, and Pascal VOC with degradation.
-Pik-Fix was able to deliver the best results against all three evaluation metrics as compared with these state-of-the-art models.
+Pik-Fix delivered the best results against all three evaluation metrics as compared with these state-of-the-art models.
 For example, on the DIV2K dataset without degradation, Pik-Fix achieved much better scores of 23.95 PSNR, 0.925 SSIM, and 0.120 LPIPS, than any of the compared models.

 Table~\ref{table:quan-realold} shows the results obtained on the RealOld dataset, where again, Pik-Fix generated the highest performance scores among all compared models.
-These results strongly highlight the performance resilience by Pik-Fix when transferring from the synthetic dataset to the real-world old photo dataset.
+These results strongly highlight the performance resilience by Pik-Fix when transferring from synthetic dataset to real-world old photo dataset.